 Treatment options usually begin with a professional medical detox.
 During a medical detox, clients are monitored to ensure they are safe and comfortable.
 This is especially important with alcohol addiction because of the life-threatening withdrawal effects that detoxing from alcohol can cause.
 Once someone completes a full alcohol detox, they can begin receiving treatment at an accredited Orlando drug rehab facility.
 Treatment options include inpatient alcohol rehab and outpatient alcohol rehab.

 As someone’s alcohol abuse becomes more problematic, physical symptoms may start to occur.
 These can include intense alcohol cravings and withdrawal symptoms when they’re not drinking.
 Alcohol withdrawal symptoms can include shaking, nausea and vomiting.
 Other physical signs of an alcohol problem include tremors the morning after drinking and blacking out during drinking.

 Sometimes people question if they are misusing alcohol.
 There are certain questions you can ask yourself.
 For example, do you feel guilty about your drinking?
 Do you feel that you need to drink more to get the effects you desire from alcohol?
-Other questions to consider include whether it would be better to cut back on your drinking and whether you experience changes in mood or behavior when you’re drinking.
+Other questions to consider include whether it would benefit you to cut back on drinking and whether you experience changes in mood or behavior when you’re drinking.

 Orlando Recovery Center offers a comprehensive, state-of-the-art facility that combines effective treatment modalities with modern amenities to help residents experience success.
 Our residential setting, dual diagnosis treatments for co-occurring disorders and personalized treatment approach ensure that clients’ needs are met while maintaining comfort and dignity.
 ORC’s high success rates are a testament to our caring, supportive staff and focus on patient wellness.